Ever wondered what breeds are in your dog?

 - Parson Russell Terrier

 - Scottish Terrier

 - West Highland White Terrier

 Which Dog DNA Testing Kit Should You Buy?

-If you have a mixed breed, or you simply don’t know your dog’s breed, the Wisdom Panel 2.0 Breed Identification DNA Test Kit is a great bet that will compare your dog to over 120 breeds.
-Wisdom Panel’s Mixed Breed DNA Test Kit is also a great bet that compares your dog’s DNA to the over 190 breeds in the Wisdom Panel database.
+If you have a mixed breed, or you simply don’t know your dog’s breed, the Wisdom Panel 3.0 Breed Identification DNA Test Kit is a great test that will accurately compare your dog to over 250 breeds and provide a trove of good information regarding your pet.